arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues34.md

-  If you are running a cluster and use a custom shard key on a collection (default is `_key`) **and** you provide a wrong shard key in a modifying query (`UPDATE`, `REPLACE`, `DELETE`) **and** the wrong shard key is on a different shard than the correct one, you’ll get a `DOCUMENT NOT FOUND` error, instead of a modification.
+  If you are running a cluster and use a custom shard key on a collection (default is `_key`) **and** you provide a wrong shard key in a modifying query (`UPDATE`, `REPLACE`, `DELETE`) **and** the wrong shard key is on a different shard than the correct one, you'll get a `DOCUMENT NOT FOUND` error, instead of a modification.

   The modification always happens if the rule is switched off.